sdkn104/VBA-CSV/README.md

 VBA-CSV
 =======

-VBA-CSV provides CSV parsers as VBA functions.
+VBA-CSV provides CSV parsers and writer as VBA functions.
 The CSV (Comma-Separated Values) parsers read CSV text and return Collection or Array of the CSV table contents.
+The CSV writer converts 2-dimensional array to CSV text.
-* The parsers are compliant with the CSV format defined in [RFC4180](http://www.ietf.org/rfc/rfc4180.txt), which allows commas, line breaks, and double-quotes included in the fields.
+* The parsers and writer are compliant with the CSV format defined in [RFC4180](http://www.ietf.org/rfc/rfc4180.txt), which allows commas, line breaks, and double-quotes included in the fields.
+* Test procedure and Examples are included.

 ## Examples